coldshrine/study-notes/books/designing-data-intensive-applications.md

 - What is the right time before the leader is declared dead?

 For these reasons, some operations teams prefer to perform failovers manually, even if the software supports automatic failover.

+Implementation of replication logs
+Statement-based replication
+The leader logs every statement and sends it to its followers (every INSERT, UPDATE or DELETE).

+This type of replication has some problems:

+- Non-deterministic functions such as NOW() or RAND() will generate different values on replicas.
+- Statements that depend on existing data, like auto-increments, must be executed in the same order in each replica.
+- Statements with side effects may result on different results on each replica.

+A solution to this is to replace any nondeterministic function with a fixed return value in the leader.